Association Footballers' Union: Failure of the AFU

 In 1900, at the behest of Stoke City, the Football Association placed a maximum wage in its statutes.
 It was removed from the Football Association's statutes 1904.

 In 1901, the Football League itself introduced the maximum wage of £4 per week in its regulations.
 It also abolished the paying of all bonuses to players.
 The AFU was dissolved in the same year, having failed to achieve its objectives.

-One reason the AFU failed was the fact that the players of the day were not all full-time professionals.
+One reason the AFU failed was that the players of the day were not all full-time professionals.
 The vast majority of players in the Football League had other employment and only supplemented their wages by playing football.

 An example of this was Steve Bloomer of Derby County, who, in the 1890s, was also employed at the foundry near to the club's ground as a striker.
 Both the football club and the foundry were owned by Francis Ley at the time.
 Only when he was earning a significant figure as an international player and Derby regular was he able to forgo his other employment and play football full-time.

 Most players at the time earned less than £4 a week and were not have been affected by the implementation of a maximum wage.
 Further, players earning less the maximum wage did not want to offend their employers.
 If they were released by their club, there was no guarantee they would find another club willing to employ them, and they would have to return to other full-time employment.

 Support for the AFU came mainly from the highest paid players.
 However, many of them, including members of the AFU committee, subsequently moved to clubs in the Southern League or the Scottish League, such as: